A (Usher and Zaytoven album): Background and recording

-Music and lyrics

-The album features songwriters Elliott Trent, Dimitri McDowell, and American gospel singer Deitrick Haddon.
-According to Pitchfork writer Briana Younger, "A is a solid homage to the duo's beloved Atlanta roots and the city's sound that has permeated just about every corner of popular music."
-Elias Leight of Rolling Stone wrote that "catching pop's waves has always been one of Usher's greatest strengths, whether that means collaborating with Lil Jon when crunk was going mainstream or charging into EDM".

 Promotion

-Usher announced the project on October 11, 2018 with a trailer showing himself and Zaytoven driving around Atlanta and visiting various locations.
+Usher announced the project on October 11, 2018, with a trailer showing himself and Zaytoven driving around Atlanta and visiting various locations.
 The trailer also featured various portions of the tracks; alongside this, Usher also posted snippets of the tracks separately on Instagram.

 Artwork and packaging

 The cover art for the album is designed by American fashion designer Virgil Abloh.
 The artwork is Abloh's album-themed take of his own signature Off-White branding.

+Critical reception

+A received mixed to negative reviews by critics.
+AllMusic wrote that “A is inspired if mechanical, with Usher's superior vocal dexterity almost neutralized by overly familiar scenarios and materialistic lyrical tropes.”
+According to Pitchfork writer Briana Younger, "Zaytoven’s minimalist trap isn’t always the ideal match for Usher’s traditional R&B capabilities, but when they push both to their extreme, something magical happens."
+Elias Leight of Rolling Stone wrote that "On ‘A,’ Usher moves with the times — and that’s a bad thing".
+Medium stated that “the less said about his A EP the better.”
+Highsnobiety commented that “both Usher and Zaytoven could do much better”.
+34th Street Magazine called it an “uneven 27 minutes”, criticizing its “repetitive content and lyrics”.